 رَبَّنَآ ءَاتِنَا فِى ٱلدُّنْيَا حَسَنَةً وَفِى ٱلْءَاخِرَةِ حَسَنَةً وَقِنَا عَذَابَ ٱلنَّارِ

 عِبَادَ اللّهِ إِنَّ اللَّهَ يَأْمُرُ بِالْعَدْلِ وَالْإِحْسَانِ وَإِيتَاءِ ذِي الْقُرْبَىٰ وَيَنْهَىٰ عَنِ الْفَحْشَاءِ وَالْمُنكَرِ وَالْبَغْيِ يَعِظُكُمْ لَعَلَّكُمْ تَذَكَّرُونَ

 Servants of Allah.
 Indeed, Allah orders justice and good conduct and giving to relatives and forbids immorality and bad conduct and oppression.
 He admonishes you that perhaps you will be reminded.

 اُذْكُرُوا اللَّهَ الْعَظِيمَ يَذْكُرْكُمْ واشْكُرُوهُ يَزِدْكُمْ واسْتَغْفِرُوهُ يَغْفِرْ لكُمْ واتّقُوهُ يَجْعَلْ لَكُمْ مِنْ أَمْرِكُمْ مَخْرَجًا

 Remember Allah, the Great – He will remember you.
 Thank Him for His favors – He will increase you therein.
-And seek forgiveness from Him – He will forgive you.
-And be conscious of Him – He will provide you a way out of difficult matters.
+Seek forgiveness from Him – He will forgive you.
+Be conscious of Him – He will provide you a way out of difficult matters.